 In that moment I felt a strong desire to make charcoal life drawings for the first time in thirty years, and I did five life drawings of the children—each 180cm in height.
 I wasn’t drawing from my imagination, as in my previous works.

-The experience of that day has influenced hugely my latest practise, where the portraits of the children are more objective and the process resembles something similar to a child walking with a camera and taking pictures.
+The experience of that day has influenced hugely my latest practice, where the portraits of the children are more objective and the process resembles something similar to a child walking with a camera and taking pictures.
 The objectivity present in my latest work originates directly from my experiences within small and remote communities, and these sort of experiences are continuously feeding my motivation to make art and my ideas.